Close

 Ever wondered why starting an exercise routine is such a beast?
 Let’s explore why it can be tricky for all of us.
 Despite our best intentions, we often find ourselves struggling to stick to a plan.
 Why is that?

 Well, one reason is something called the law of inertia, which states that objects at rest tend to stay at rest and objects in motion tend to stay in motion.
+Did you know mind blowing health facts reveal that this principle applies to our habits too?
 It’s why it can be challenging to get started with exercise if we’re used to a sedentary lifestyle or if we’ve fallen out of the habit.
+Fun facts about physical health also show that building momentum with even small actions can help us overcome this hurdle.

 Another reason is that our lives are full of distractions and competing demands for our time and attention.
 It seems like every moment of our day is already accounted for with work, family, social obligations, and other commitments.